ditrit/badaas/docs/badorm/quickstart.rst

 There are some things you need to provide to the BaDORM module:

+- `NewLogger` (optional) in this case we will use the zap logger instead of the gorm logger, so we have to provide it and then use it as a logger for fx.
+  For more information visit :doc:`logger`.
 - `NewGORMDBConnection` is the function that we need to create a :ref:`gormDB <badorm/concepts:gormDB>` that allows connection with the database.
 - `GetModels` is a function that returns in a `badorm.GetModelsResult` the list of models